StevenWeir038/Kennel39/README.md

 - [AJ Welch](https://chartio.com/resources/tutorials/how-to-filter-for-empty-or-null-values-in-a-django-queryset/) for a bolstering my understanding of Django lookups.
 - [LearnerAndLearn](https://stackoverflow.com/a/65065813) for there explanation on the difference between multiple arguments and chain filtering and how that affects SQL queries.
 - For his useful Bootstrap revision sheet, [Alexander Rechsteiner](https://hackerthemes.com/bootstrap-cheatsheet/)
-- [Guillermo Brachetta](https://code-institute-room.slack.com/files/UQG5DAG7K/F01RH23KDV4/django-env.pdf) for his Environment Variable setup guide.
-In the end I choose an alternative method but it could be useful for future development.
 - Fellow students, David Bowers and Helena Johansson for their moral support.
 They kept me going during periods of self doubt.